Hello Friends,

 Chapter Four Life, Death & Diagnosis

 The author uses music throughout her memoir.
-While working, juggling a busy life and trying to stay positive, “I’m every woman, it’s all in me” by Chaka Khan was on replay in her mind. *Share your theme song. *Does your song change during different times in your life? *Why is it important to you?
+While working, juggling a busy life and trying to stay positive, “I’m every woman, it’s all in me” by Chaka Khan was on replay in her mind. *Share your theme song. *Does your song change during different times in your life? *Why is it meaningful to you?

 Part II Breathe